Sirrine Stadium

 Sirrine Stadium is a stadium in Greenville, South Carolina, United States.
 It was used by Furman University's American football team from 1936 to 1980.
-The stadium opened on October 31, 1936 with a Furman victory over Davidson.
+The stadium opened on October 31, 1936, with a Furman victory over Davidson.
 It has a seating capacity of 15,000.
 It is currently used by the Greenville High School Red Raiders and has hosted the HBCU Classic since 2005.
-It is the home of Greenville FC from the National Premier Soccer League.